AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/lifecycle/behavior-reference.md

 ### Start-after-start

-Start-after-start causes the Lifecycle extension's shared state version to be updated, but crucially, the start time in persistence is NOT changed.
+Start-after-start causes the Lifecycle extension's shared state version to be updated, but crucially, the start time in persistence **is not** changed.
 Start-after-start means that:

 1. No new session detection logic will be run nor will lifecycle metrics will be incremented.
 2. All lifecycle metrics calculated in the shared state dispatched as a consequence reflect the original start time, not any start-after-start timestamps.